pdLeal/r36s_file_manager/README.md

-# 📁 R36S File Manager
+# 📁 R36s File Manager

-> *"A small project to force me to go back to study"*
+> *"A small project a small project so I can go back to study"*
 > — also known as *“my last attempt to feel productive while procrastinating.”*

 ---

 ### 🧠 About the Project

-This is a tiny file manager made for the R36S — that handheld console that was meant just for gaming but somehow became my personal coding lab of chaos.
+This is a tiny file manager made for the R36s — that handheld console that was meant just for gaming but somehow became my personal coding lab of chaos.

 The idea was simple: I wanted to *relearn how to code*, and apparently the best way to do that is by recreating something that already exists a thousand times — just with my own customized bugs.